MindTheGap-ERC/PartiMoDe/README.md

 * Niklas Hohmann.
 (2024).
 MindTheGap-ERC/PartiMoDe: PartiMoDe: Modeling particle movement and destruction in the sediment surface mixed layer (v1.0.0).
 Zenodo. https://doi.org/10.5281/zenodo.13169644

-or see the *CITATION.cff* file at the root of the repostitory
+,see the *CITATION.cff* file at the root of the repostitory, or use the *"cite this repository"* button on GitHub.

 ## Copyright